chengzhibing/learnGit/readme.txt

-to learn git a is a intresting thins;
+to learn git a is a intrdsadasdadssadaesting thins;
-Git is a  version co dadsadsantrol system sdsadas.
+Git is a  version co dadsadsasadasdntrol system sdsadas.
-Git is a free software asasasqaasdsad.
+Git is a free sofsdasdasdsadtware asasasqaasdsad.